Lighthouse keeper: North America

-According to Fisheries and Oceans Canada, there are 51 staffed lighthouses left in Canada, as of October 2017: one in New Brunswick, 23 in Newfoundland and Labrador, and 27 in British Columbia.
+According to Fisheries and Oceans Canada, 51 staffed lighthouses remain in Canada, as of October 2017: one in New Brunswick, 23 in Newfoundland and Labrador, and 27 in British Columbia.
 All of these lighthouses are staffed for operational reasons, except for the light on Machias Seal Island.
 This lighthouse, manned by the Canadian Coast Guard, is kept occupied for sovereignty purposes due to the disputed status of the island with the US.
-The Coast Guard further clarified in 2022 that there are 90 people employed as lighthouse keepers across the country, all of whom are considered to be employees of the federal government, and 54 of whom operate out of British Columbia.
+The Coast Guard further clarified in 2022 that 90 people are employed as lighthouse keepers across the country, all of whom are considered to be employees of the federal government, and 54 of whom operate out of British Columbia.

 The last civilian keeper in the United States, Frank Schubert, died in 2003.
 The last officially manned lighthouse, Boston Light, was manned by the Coast Guard until 1998.
 It now has volunteer Coast Guard Auxiliary "keepers" whose primary role is to serve as interpretive tour guides for visitors.

 The lighthouses of Mexico are managed by the General Directorate for Ports and Merchant Marine, a government agency within the larger Secretariat of Communications and Transportation.
 Automation is not as common in Mexico as in other countries and many of the larger lights are therefore still staffed by resident civilian keepers.

 South America

-The first lighthouse in Brazil is recorded to have been lit in 1698 in Santo Antonio, Bahia province, and they maintain a rich lighthouse keeping tradition.
+The first lighthouse in Brazil is recorded to have been lit in 1698 in Santo Antonio, Bahia province, and the country maintains a rich lighthouse keeping tradition.
 Of the 200 active lighthouses still maintained by the Navigational Aid Center, 33 are staffed, as of March 2020.

 As of 2013, the National Geospatial-Intelligence Agency (NGA) listed 650 lighthouses in Chile and approximately 20 of those were inhabited as of 2003.
 The southernmost lighthouse in the world, located on the northeast coast of Isla Gonzalo, in the Diego Ramirez Islands, remains a continuously staffed lighthouse and meteorological station administered by the Chilean Navy.
 In October 2017, the lighthouse keeper Marcelo Escobar had to be airlifted to Punta Arenas after he suffered a broken arm.